Cook, Learn, Grow:

 Talk As You Go

-“What happens when we heat butter?” or “Can you count three tomatoes?” — simple questions turn cooking into a conversation.
+“Why do crumpets have holes?” or “Can you count three tomatoes?”.
+Simple questions turn cooking into a conversation.

 Celebrate the Mess

-Spills and wobbles are part of the process.
-Focus on the effort, not perfection — the learning happens in the doing.
+Spills and wonky biscuits are part of the process.
+Focus on the effort.
+The learning happens in the doing.

 Let Them Lead

-Give suitable tasks and step back.
-Reading a recipe step, choosing toppings, or setting the timer builds real independence.
+Give suitable tasks and try to step back.
+Pouring, choosing toppings or setting the timer builds real independence.